 Your potential customers use these directories as industry bibles, and they are often the first place they will look for new suppliers.

 Some trade directories may offer businesses who are already paying for advertising the opportunity to contribute an 'advertorial' piece.
-This is free advertising, and gives you the opportunity to say in detail what makes your business competitive.
+This is free advertising, and gives you the opportunity to discuss your business and industry in detail - showing your expertise and trustworthiness.

 It is worth asking about advertorial space when you place an ad, and can often be a good bargaining tool when negotiating your ad fees.